getsentry/sentry.engineering/data/blog/formatting-sql-on-the-frontend.md

 ## Formatting as JSX

 JSX formatting is even simpler.
 It's _very_ simple.
 Go token-by-token.
 If the token is known to be a keyword, return it wrapped in `<b>`.
 If it's whitespace, return a single space.
 If it's something else, return it wrapped in a `<span>`.
-That's it!
 That's the whole formatter.
 Then we can use CSS to style the output however we like, add click handlers, and so on.
 Here's the same screenshot as above as a reminder of the output format:

 ![A screenshot of a list of SQL queries where the keywords are slightly bolder than the other text](/images/formatting-sql-on-the-frontend/query-list.png)